 The graduating class from all programs proudly showcase their remarkable final year projects covering a wide range of areas such as artificial intelligence, climate change, robotics, agriculture, healthcare, gender, and financial transparency.

-This year's projects see students present their unique take on issues such as mental health, maternal wellbeing, gender and society, education, commerce, and many more topics through a variety of mediums such as mixed media installations, short videos, animated videos, and documentaries.
+This year's projects see students present their unique take on issues such as gender and society, identity, mental health, education, climate, and many more topics through a variety of mediums such as mixed media installations, short films, animations, and documentaries.

 Explore CND projectsThe Social Development and Policy program allows students to explore real-world issues related to development from a variety of perspectives and methodologies.